-The required off-site pedestrian facilities and improvements will improve pedestrian and bicycle movement in the immediate vicinity of the subject property, while also complementing nearby existing development.
+The off-site pedestrian facilities and improvements proffered by the applicant and those recommended by staff will improve pedestrian and bicycle movement in the immediate vicinity of the subject property while also complementing nearby existing development.

-Pursuant to Section 24-124.01, there is a demonstrated nexus between the required off-site facilities and improvements for the development and nearby destinations.
+Pursuant to Section 24-124.01, staff finds that there is a demonstrated nexus between the proposed off-site facilities and improvements for the proposed development and nearby destinations.

-Regarding pedestrian and bicycle analysis, the subject PPS provides sufficient right-of-way to facilitate the sector plan recommended facilities for US 1, which includes a 6.5-foot-wide bicycle lane and a minimum 5-foot-wide sidewalk separated by a 2-foot-wide buffer.
+Regarding pedestrian and bicycle analysis, the subject application provides sufficient right-of-way to facilitate the sector plan recommended facilities for US 1 which includes a 6.5-foot-wide bicycle lane and a minimum 5-foot-wide sidewalk separated by a 2-foot-wide buffer.
 The final dimensions and design of these facilities would be per the applicable standards of the appropriate operating agency with maintenance responsibility.
-The applicant shall provide pedestrian improvements along Quebec Street and connections from the site to facilities on all of its' frontages.
-The details of these improvements, the approved amenities, and facilities to support the policies of the MPOT, area sector plan, and Section 24-124.01 shall be provided as part of the future DSP submission.
+Staff recommends that the applicant provide pedestrian improvements along Quebec Street and connections from the site to facilities on all of its' frontages.
+The details of these improvements, the recommended amenities, and facilities to support the policies of the MPOT, area sector plan, and Section 24-124.01 shall be provided as part of the future DSP submission.

-Based on the preceding findings, adequate transportation facilities will exist to serve the subdivision, as required, in accordance with Section 24-124 of the Subdivision Regulations.
+Based on the preceding findings, adequate transportation facilities will exist to serve the proposed subdivision, as required, in accordance with Section 24-124 of the Subdivision Regulations, subject to the recommended conditions.

-10. Schools-This PPS was reviewed for impact on school facilities in accordance with Section 24-122.02 of the Subdivision Regulations and Prince George's County Council Resolutions CR-23-2001 and CR-38-2002, Amended Adequate Public Schools Facility Regulations for Schools.
+7. Schools-This PPS was reviewed for impact on school facilities in accordance with Section 24-122.02 of the Subdivision Regulations and Prince George's County Council Resolutions CR-23-2001 and CR-38-2002, Amended Adequate Public Schools Facility Regulations for Schools.
 Per Section 24-122.02 (a)(2) of the Subdivision Regulations, the PPS is considered adequate when the future student enrollment does not exceed 105 percent of the state rated capacity.
 The subject property is located within Cluster 2, as identified in the Pupil Yield Factors and Public-School Clusters 2020 Update.
-An analysis was conducted and the results are, as follows:
+Staff has conducted an analysis and the results are as follows:

-Affected School Cluster Elementary School Cluster 2 Middle School Cluster 2 High School Cluster 2 Multifamily (MF) Dwelling Units 123 DU 123 DU 123 DU Pupil Yield Factor (PYF) - Multifamily (MF) 0.162 0.089 0.101 MF x PYF = Future Subdivision Enrollment 20 11 12 Adjusted Student Enrollment 9/30/19 22,492 9,262 9,372 Total Future Student Enrollment 22,512 9,273 9,384 State Rated Capacity 19,425 7,121 8,494 Percent Capacity 116% 130% 110%
+Affected School Cluster Elementary School Middle School High School Cluster 2 Cluster 2 Cluster 2 Multifamily (MF) Dwelling Units 123 DU 123 DU 123 DU Pupil Yield Factor (PYF) - Multifamily (MF) 0.162 0.089 0.101 MF x PYF = Future Subdivision Enrollment 20 11 12 Adjusted Student Enrollment 9/30/19 22,492 9,262 9,372 Total Future Student Enrollment 22,512 9,273 9,384 State Rated Capacity 19,425 7,121 8,494 Percent Capacity 116% 130% 110%